leorrose/B7Fun/README.md

 The target of this Project is to create a social network focused on connecting people by sports and fun places (e.g sport faciliteis, dog gardens, elderly social clubs, play grounds, urban nature).

-This project is
+This project is part of open data beer sheva.
-part of opendata project.

 <hr/>
 <br/>